fair-ease/book-ocean-bgc/book/04-User manual/142-ongalaxy.md

 label: galaxyUserManual1
 ---

-The next section explains how to qualify and calibrate the nitrate sensor mounted on the argo float 4903881 tool by tool or running a pre-design galaxy workflow.
-This tutorial is accompanied by screenshots to guide you.
-If you have any difficulties, or suggestions for improvement, please contact us (link to the contact page).
+The next sections explain how to qualify and calibrate the nitrate sensor mounted on the argo float 4903881 tool by tool or running a pre-design galaxy workflow.
 For your information, execution time for running tools depends on the number of files, their size and/or the number of people working on Galaxy.

 :::{warning}
 DO NOT change file names to ensure that any changes you make with ODV will be carried over.
 However, it is possible to change the name of <span style="color:green">galaxy collections</span> to make them easier to find.